Eid Al Fitr 2026: UAE holiday dates for public and private sector | The National

 The Federal Authority for Government Human Resources and the Ministry of Human Resources and Emiratisation have announced that the holiday for workers will begin on Thursday, March 19.

 For the public sector, the Eid Al Fitr holiday will run from Thursday to Sunday, March 19 to 22.
-For the private sector, the holiday will run from Thursday to Saturday, March 19 to 21, if Ramadan is 29 days, or until March 22, if Ramadan is 30 days.
+For the private sector, the holiday will run from Thursday to Saturday, March 19 to 21, if Ramadan is 29 days, or March 22 if Ramadan is 30 days.

-The decision will be determined depending on the lunar observations of the UAE Moon-sighting committee after sunset on the 29th day of Ramadan.
+The decision will be determined by the lunar observations of the UAE Moon-sighting committee after sunset on the 29th day of Ramadan.

 Unlike the Gregorian calendar, the Islamic Hijri calendar is based on the Moon.
 Each Hijri month begins only after the sighting of the new crescent moon.